.png)

 Caodu Alley and the Wonton as Nanjing Street Food

 Baixia district's older lanes operate at a different register from Nanjing's newer dining precincts.
 On Caodu Alley, the architecture is modest, the foot traffic is local, and the food on offer reflects what residents actually eat between work and home.
-It is in exactly this kind of setting that Chinese wonton culture tends to be preserved most honestly.
+It is in this kind of setting that Chinese wonton culture is often preserved.
 The wrapper is thin because it needs to be made quickly.
 The broth is clear because it is restocked from bones all morning.
 The filling is kept simple because the ingredients are meant to speak without augmentation.
-Jin Ling Yang Jia Hun Tun Dian works within that framework, and the 2025 Michelin Bib Gourmand acknowledges the result: serious cooking at everyday prices.
+Jin Ling Yang Jia Hun Tun Dian works within that framework, and the 2025 Michelin Bib Gourmand recognizes the result.

 Where Sourcing Shapes the Bowl

 In regional Chinese dim sum and small-plate traditions, the distance between ingredient and bowl is one of the clearest signals of kitchen ambition.
 Jiangsu province sits at the centre of some of China's most agriculturally productive terrain.
 The Yangtze Delta brings freshwater fish, seasonal greens, and pork of a particular fat-to-lean ratio that distinguishes Jiangnan cooking from Sichuan or Cantonese equivalents.
 A wonton kitchen operating in Nanjing's older neighbourhoods draws on that supply chain by default, but the discipline lies in selecting from it consistently, particularly for a filling that relies on so few components.
 When pork quality drops, there is nowhere to hide inside a translucent wrapper.
-The Bib Gourmand designation, which Michelin awards specifically where inspectors find good cooking at accessible price points, implies that the sourcing decisions here hold across visits, not just on a good day.
+The Bib Gourmand designation points to good cooking at accessible price points.

 That consistency matters because Nanjing's lower-price dim sum and wonton tier is competitive.
 Addresses like Jin Ling Wang Jia Hun Tun (Jiqing Road) operate in the same cuisine category and price bracket, and regular visitors develop strong loyalties based on incremental differences in filling texture and broth depth.
 At the ¥ price level, the margin for error is narrow: there is no expensive ingredient to carry an underpowered broth, and no elaborate presentation to distract from a wrapper that is too thick or a filling that is under-seasoned.